 Patcham High School has a statutory duty to share workforce equalities data and are working towards ensuring that the diversity of the student population is better represented in the staff population.

-Headline comparison details on key equalities strands between 2020 and 2021 are given in Table 1 below.
-You will see that across the whole schools’ workforce the diversity breakdown has not changed significantly from last year, although the BME* percentage is up marginally.
-The level of unknown data is still high, but slightly lower than last year (see Para 4 below).
+Headline comparison details on key equalities strands between 2021 and 2022 are given in Table 1 below.
+You will see that across the whole schools’ workforce the diversity breakdown has not changed significantly from last year, the BME* and LGB data is slightly down, while disability percentages are up marginally.
+The level of overall unknown data is also higher this year than last year (see Para 4 below).

 Table 1: Whole school equalities/diversity breakdown – all staff

 * “BME” – is defined, here as “individuals from a Black, Asian or other non-white ethnic group”.
 See also Table 3 below for a more detailed breakdown.

 3. Comparison of School staff equalities/diversity information with B&H Populations